 FAQs

-Ordinance #896 will regulate camping in unincorporated Washington County on public property including natural areas and parks, tax foreclosed properties, lands purchased for public projects, and the public right-of-way.
+Ordinance #896 regulates camping in unincorporated Washington County on public property including natural areas and parks, tax foreclosed properties, lands purchased for public projects, and the public right-of-way.

 Private property owned by individuals or businesses, including HOA owned parks, will continue to report camping activity to law enforcement to trespass individuals as needed.

-City jurisdictions are currently developing or implementing their own Public Camping ordinances.
+City jurisdictions implement their own Public Camping ordinances.
 For individual city approaches, see links below:

-With the increased availability of housing resources including emergency shelter, we have already seen a reduction in unsheltered homelessness in Washington County.
-In 2021, Washington County began addressing three active encampments county-wide.
-Today, in 2023, Washington County has just one active encampment with plans under way to close and restore that location.
+With the increased availability of housing resources including emergency shelter, we have already seen the impact on unsheltered homelessness in Washington County.
+In 2021, Washington County began addressing three active encampments county-wide, all of which have since been permanently closed.

-With Ordinance #896 in place, law enforcement and housing partners with have clarity on next steps for supporting unsheltered individuals transition into shelter and housing.
-The five-day warning period (available when shelter is more limited), gives individuals time to work with outreach providers and housing case managers to find a more permanent lodging alternative.
+Ordinance #896 gives law enforcement and housing partners clarity on next steps for supporting unsheltered individuals transition into shelter and housing.

 Washington County will clean abandoned sites as needed and may store belongings collected on public property.